joe-tingsanchali-sonarsource/community-guides/dotnet-coverage-test-data-import-guide.md

 * Do you know how to get debug logs?
   * Add `/d:"sonar.verbose=true"` to the...
-    * SonarScanner.MSBuild.exe `begin` command to get more detailed logs
+    * SonarScanner.MSBuild.exe or dotnet `begin` command to get more detailed logs
       * For example: `SonarScanner.MSBuild.exe begin /k:"MyProject" /d:"sonar.verbose=true"`
     * "SonarQubePrepare" or "SonarCloudPrepare" task's `extraProperties` argument if you are using Azure DevOps
       * For example: